 When an agent is first started, it does not know about any other node in the

 To discover its peers, it must join the cluster.
 This is done with the

-joins, this information is gossiped to the entire cluster, meaning all nodes will
+node joins, this information is gossiped to the entire cluster, meaning all

-eventually be aware of each other.
-If the agent is a server, existing servers will
+nodes will eventually be aware of each other.
+If the agent is a server,

 In the case of a network failure, some nodes may be unreachable by other nodes.
 In this case, unreachable nodes are marked as failed.
 It is impossible to distinguish between a network failure and an agent crash, so both cases are handled the same.
 Once a node is marked as failed, this information is updated in the service catalog.

 Note: There is some nuance here since this update is only possible if the servers can still form a quorum.
 Once the network recovers or a crashed agent restarts the cluster will repair itself and unmark a node as failed.
 The health check in the catalog will also be updated to reflect this.

 When a node leaves, it specifies its intent to do so, and the cluster marks that node as having left.
 Unlike the failed case, all of the services provided by a node are immediately deregistered.
 If the agent was a server, replication to it will stop.